niclasgriesshaber/guilds_llm/README.md

 # LLM Digitization and Analysis of Archival Documents

-This repository contains code and data for digitizing Latin American guild ordinances and classifying their sentences into economic categories using Large Language Models (LLMs).
+This repository contains code and data for digitizing Latin American guild ordinances and classifying their sentences into economic categories using Large Language Models (LLMs), in particular GPT-4o.

 ## Getting Started Quickly